salviolorenzo/photoSpotter/README.md

 ![alt text](images/photospotterlogo-small.png)

 - An interactive Web App that gives users the power to recreate their favorite pictures by giving them the location, time and camera information of the image, as well as local weather.
+The user can input the subject they would like to photograph and instantly be transported to a gallery of their specified interest.
+With a simple click of an photo, the user will immediately receive all the necessary information to create a similar image.

 ### Technologies Used:
  - HTML5, CSS3, CSS Flexbox, JavaScript